Top pick: Bestow

 Ideally, your life insurance policy should last as long as your longest financial obligation.
 If you’ve done the math and realized you have just 10 years’ worth of financial obligations left, like a mortgage or business loan, a 10-year policy is ideal.
 It’s also a popular option for people who are counting down the years until they retire.
-With term life, you should only purchase as much coverage as you need, and in these cases, a 10-year term offers peace of mind for policyholders and financial security for their loved ones.
+A 10-year term offers peace of mind for policyholders and financial security for their loved ones.